 Franco has substantial knowledge and experience in alternate dispute resolution.
 From 2002-2005, Franco was a part-time lecturer in commercial arbitration at the University of Technology, Sydney, and has appeared for both claimants in respondents in a variety of domestic and international arbitration, as well as expert and neutral evaluations.

 Franco was appointed a part-time Senior Member of the NSW Civil and Administrative Tribunal in 2017.
+He is also an accredited mediator.

 Franco is also-editor of the Jacobs Commercial Arbitration Law and Practice